 SysCloud created this page to help IT administrators in K-12 schools get the resources they need to navigate these challenges.

-Both Google Workspace and Microsoft 365 have made available all the apps K-12 schools will need to start delivering online learning.
+Google Workspace has made available all the apps K-12 schools will need to start delivering online learning.
 They are offering free access to key apps in addition to publishing online resources and guides to help schools make the shift to online learning.
 Please note that some of the apps don’t have a 'forever free plan' for schools and will require an upgrade to paid plans in the future.

 Google Teach From Home Resource Center for Google Workspace - A hub of information and tools to help schools migrate to distance learning.

 Google Meet Guide for K-12 IT Administrators - Google help center page to help setup Google Meet for distance learning.

 Google Voice for Schools - A guide to using Google Voice by TCEA.